-- 1. continuous reporting of assessment tasks and - 2. summative reporting, which provides a formal report.
+- a) continuous reporting of assessment tasks and - b) summative reporting, which provides a formal report.

-Both methods are available for students and parents/carers respectively in SEQTA Learn and SEQTA Engage.
+Both methods are available for students and families, respectively, in SEQTA Learn and SEQTA Engage.

-Other forms of reporting involve parents/carers receiving information via:
+Other forms of reporting involve families receiving information via:

-- notes written in a student's diary - phone calls, emailing or direct messages and - Student Progress Interviews conducted during Term 1, Term 2 and Term 3.
+- notes written in a student's diary

+- phone calls, email or direct messages and

+- Student Progress Interviews conducted during Term 1, Term 2 and Term 3.